Can you make glamorous images on a tight budget? Our 17 tips will help you create stunning, affordable styled shoots your clients will love!

 - Create multiple masculine looks by swapping out jackets – no need to change shirt, pants, or shoes!
 Add interest by photographing a series of boutonnieres, lapel pins, tie clips, cufflinks, watches, and other one-of-a-kind accessories.

-- If human models aren’t an option – or aren’t the point of your affordable styled shoot – invest 100% of your budget and time into a details-only session.
-Pair thrifted mix-and-match china with a beautiful centerpiece, and scatter the table with wedding paraphernalia such as a velvet-boxed ring, professionally-iced cupcakes, and a freshly-inked ketuba.
+- If human models aren’t an option – or aren’t the point of your affordable styled shoot – invest 100% of your money and time into a details-only shoot.
+Pair thrifted mix-and-match china with a beautiful centerpiece, and scatter the table with real wedding paraphernalia such as a velvet-boxed ring, professionally-iced cupcakes, and a freshly-inked ketuba.

 #13: Enlist real newlyweds.